The most frustrating problem for Lyft users is issues with overpayments and surprise charges.

 - Notifications from Lyft about a ride that you aren’t on

-Card compromised?
+Suspect fraud?
 Contact your cardholder or bank

 If you believe someone is fraudulently using your credit or debit card to use Lyft, contact your cardholder first to report the fraud.

-You must secure the account first to prevent further fraud.
+It’s important to secure the account first to prevent further fraud.

 Most credit and debit cards offer fraud protection and 24/7 customer service.
 It’s much easier to quickly notify your cardholder than to report issues to Lyft.

-After contacting your bank or cardholder, you can report the issue to Lyft either in the ride receipt or at help.lyft.com.
+After contacting your bank or cardholder, you can report the issue to Lyft in the ride receipt or at help.lyft.com.

 Will Lyft give you a refund?
 What to expect

-The best way to start the process is to use the Help tools in the ride receipt or the contact buttons at the bottom of support pages at help.lyft.com.
+The best way to start the process is to use the Help tools in the ride receipt or the contact buttons at the bottom of the support pages at help.lyft.com.

 Related Lyft Topics